 There is nothing better to start the day than a walk on the beach.
 Quite a few people were out exercising at this early hour.
-I went to Samila Beach and made a picture of one of Songkhla’s landmarks, the Golden Mermaid statue.
+I went to Samila Beach and took a picture of one of Songkhla’s landmarks, the Golden Mermaid statue.

-After the Central Mosque I drove to the Chao Mae Lim Ko Niao Shrine.
+After the Central Mosque, I drove to the Chao Mae Lim Ko Niao Shrine.
 This Chinese-style shrine is dedicated to a local Chinese heroine, Chao Mae Lim Ko Niao.
 The shrine houses a wooden statue of the goddess and sculptures of other Chinese religious figures.

-I drove back to the main road and had lunch at the Krue Se Mosque which was the scene of a battle between insurgents and security forces on April 28, 2004.
+I drove back to the main road and had lunch at the Krue Se Mosque, which was the scene of a battle between insurgents and security forces on April 28, 2004.
 Thai army forces surrounded the mosque where 32 Malay Muslim separatists were hiding who had been involved in attacks on police stations and checkpoints earlier that day.
 The soldiers stormed the mosque and killed all of them.
 Three soldiers died in the fighting.
 The mosque still very much is a symbol of the resistance against Thai governance.
-There was major military presence near the old mosque.
+There was a significant military presence near the old mosque.

-Over lunch I looked at my map and opted for a nice and scenic road that would take me along the coast to Narathiwat.
-It was a very quiet road which took me to the beach.
-I noticed a bit of shrubbery that looked purposely left on the road.
-I slowed down and found out to my surprise that the road had been washed away…..I took some pictures.
-It was a bit of scary moment.
-I turned around and decided to stick to the main road to Narathiwat where I arrived just before dark.
-I checked into the Tanyong Hotel, nothing special but good enough for me.
+Over lunch, I looked at my map and opted for a beautiful and scenic road that would take me along the coast to Narathiwat.
+It was a tranquil road that took me to the beach.
+I noticed a bit of a hedge that looked purposely left on the road.
+Because of this I slowed down and found out to my surprise that the road had been washed away.
+It was a bit of a scary moment worth taking some pictures of.
+I turned around and decided to stick to the main road to Narathiwat, where I arrived just before dark.
+There I checked into the Tanyong Hotel, which was nothing special but good enough for me.

 Day 4, Monday, May 7, 2018